OpenHistoricalDataMap/MapnikTileServer/docs/commands/ohdm2mapnik.rst

     Clear mapnik (osm2pgsql) data & tile cache

 --cache [CACHE]
-    Amount of object witch will be handel at once!
+    Amount of object which will be handle at once!

 --convert_points
     Points convert will be enabled, if set, only enabled geometries will be converted.
 By default, all geometries will be